Tennessee Ghosts and Legends

 Members of the Shiloh tour group I was with decided to walk the distance from the Confederate artillery line across the field to the low berm where Ulysses S. Grant described, “it would not have been possible to walk across the clearing in any direction and stepping on dead bodies without a foot touching the ground."
 We then traversed the entire length of the Union line; walking through a young forest that has replaced the splintered and shattered trunks of the trees those men hid behind as Confederate lead rained down on them.
 A battle that saw so much carnage is bound to leave some spiritual energy lingering.
 Our walk was silent, and it was difficult not to feel surrounded by what happened there.

 Thank you for listening to today’s Tennessee Ghosts and Legends Podcast episode.
+I invite you to visit my website at www.lylerussell.net if you’d like to learn more about this and other stories I’m working on.
+If you have had a paranormal experience, know of a Tennessee legend, or want to recommend a haunted location for me to research, I would love to hear about it.
+Feel free to send me a message through my website and tell me about your brushes with the spirit world.
 I am your host, Lyle Russell, and remember, the dead may seem scary, but it’s the living you should be wary of.
 Until next time.